craftercms/docs/source/by-role/architect/api-reference.rst

 * Groovy
 * Java

-For more information on the above APIs, see :ref:`newIa-api-reference`
+For more information on the above APIs, see :ref:`api-reference`